Jennifer Moffitt

 Jennifer Lester Moffitt (born 1980) is an American organic farmer and government official from California who served as Under Secretary of Agriculture for Marketing and Regulatory Programs at the United States Department of Agriculture in the Biden administration; she was the first woman to hold this position.
 Moffitt previously served as the Undersecretary at the California Department of Food and Agriculture.
-She is currently a Senior Fellow at American Farmland Trust.
+She is currently Vice President of Farmland Protection and Strategic Priorities at American Farmland Trust.

 Early life and education

 Moffitt grew up on her family's organic farm in Winters, California.
 She was active in 4-H and the National FFA Organization, raising market lambs and earning a State FFA degree.
 Moffitt graduated from Brown University and is also an alumna of the California Agricultural Leadership Foundation.

 Career

 After college, Moffitt worked at American Farmland Trust.
 From 2005-2015, she worked for her family's organic walnut farm and processing operation, leading sales and marketing efforts and serving as the farm's Managing Director.
 During her tenure, the farm was recognized with the Governor's Environmental and Economic Leadership Award for their sustainable farming and management practices.

 In 2011, Governor Jerry Brown appointed Moffitt to serve on the Central Valley Regional Water Quality Control Board.
 In 2015, Governor Brown appointed Moffitt to serve as Deputy Secretary for Policy at the California Department of Food and Agriculture; she was promoted to Undersecretary in 2018.
 In 2019, she was reappointed to serve as Undersecretary by Governor Gavin Newsom.